 Myth 3 – The most important considerations for comfortable LED lighting are brightness and average lux levels

 Our eyes actually adjust to their environment, so when considering whether or not lighting may cause discomfort, what you really need to consider is uniformity.
 Whether in daylight (10,000 lux) or in a well-lit room (500 lux), our eyes respond to contrasts in lighting; the greater the contrast, the more the discomfort.
-So, if you are implementing an LED lighting solution, try to keep the lighting as consistent as possible.
+So, if you are implementing a lighting solutions, try to keep the lighting as consistent as possible.

 Myth 4 – LED lighting does not do much for the environment